Lolz1243/gitfiti/README.md

 **Part 4:**

 Create a new repo or find an existing one that you don't mind sacrificing.
-We'll refer to this as `user_repo`
+We'll refer to this as `user_repo` in the following steps.

 **Part 5:**

-Clone this repository
+Clone this repository:
 `git clone https://github.com/user_name/user_repo`

 **Part 6:**